kreatolinux/src/README.md

 There are a couple of build variables;

 * -d:branch: Repository branch that is gonna be used for the default repositories, is set to `stable` by default
+* -d:ver: Specify version manually.
+Is set to `v6.0` by default.

 # Projects

 ## kpkg
-`kpkg` is a rewrite of the nyaa2 package manager.
-It is written in Nim, and is mainly for use with Kreato Linux.
+`kpkg` is a feature-complete package manager, that is a rewrite of nyaa2.
+It is written in Nim, and is mainly for use with Kreato Linux.\
-`kpkg` is heavily inspired by package managers such as `kiss`, `dnf` and `pacman`.
+It is meant to be a much simpler to use package manager compared to the alternatives.\ `kpkg` is heavily inspired by package managers such as `kiss`, `dnf` and `pacman`.
 Run `make kpkg` to build.

 ## kreastrap
-There is also kreastrap v3, a rootfs building utility.
+Kreastrap v3 is a rootfs building utility.\
+It uses kpkg internally to build Kreato Linux systems.\
 You can build it by running `make kreastrap`.
 The binary will be located on `kreastrap/kreastrap`.

 ## purr